NOMU: Neural Optimization-based Model Uncertainty: NOMU vs. Prior Networks

-While the high level idea of introducing a separate loss term for the in-sample-distribution and \emph{out-of-distribution (OOD)} distribution, is related to NOMU, there are several important differences, which we discuss next: \begin{enumerate}[leftmargin=*,topsep=0pt,partopsep=0pt, parsep=0pt] \item Their approach focuses on estimating both model and data noise uncertainty.
-Thus, to properly compare it to NOMU, we consider their approach for a known and negligible data noise uncertainty, e.g. for $\signoise=10^{-10}$ we need to set in their paper $(L,\nu)=(I\cdot l^{-1},\frac{1}{\signoise} l)$ with $l \to \infty$, such that the their corresponding model uncertainty prediction is given by $\left(\kappa(x)\Lambda(x)\right)^{-1}\overset{l\to\infty}{=}\frac{\signoise}{\kappa(x)}\cdot I$.
-In the following, we will consider for simplicity a one-dimensional output, i.e. $\sigmodelhat=\frac{\signoise}{\kappa(x)}$. \item They explicitly define a prior ``target'' distribution independent of $x\in \X$, which is parametrized by $\kappa_0$ (model uncertainty) and $m_0$ (mean prediction) for OOD input points.
-Specifically, for OOD input points their mean prediction $\fhat$ is pushed towards $m_0$.
-In many applications the success of classical mean predictions of deep NNs is evident.
-In none of these applications there was a term that pushed the mean prediction to a fixed predefined prior mean.
-Therefore, for NOMU we keep the mean prediction untouched. \item Instead of our loss, their loss (derived from a reverse KL-divergence) is of the form: { } where $m_0,\kappa_0$ are the prior parameters for the mean and model uncertainty prediction and $\muOOD$ is a OOD measure.
+where $m_0,\kappa_0$ are the prior parameters for the mean and model uncertainty prediction and $\muOOD$ is an OOD measure.
 Specifically, they enforce zero model uncertainty at input training points via the linear term $\frac{1}{\kappa(x)}$, while we use a quadratic term.
 Moreover, they only use an OOD term and no \emph{out-of-sample (OOS)} term (see below \Cref{itm:OODtermOnly}). \item In their loss formulation in \eqref{eq:priorRegressionNetworksModelUncertainty}, they only use an \emph{out-of-distribution} (OOD) term, while we use an \emph{out-of-sample (OOS)} term.
-By OOD they refer to input training points \emph{only} far away from the training data, e.g., in \citep[Section 3]{malinin2020regression} $\muOOD$ only has support far away from the convex hull of the input training points.
+By OOD they refer to input training points \emph{only} far away from the training data, e.g., in \citep[Section~3]{malinin2020regression} $\muOOD$ only has support far away from the convex hull of the input training points.
 Thus, they do not enforce model uncertainty in gaps between input training points.
-In contrast, by \emph{out-of-sample (OOS)} we refer to a distribution with no mass on the input training points, i.e. we sample new input points that are not equal to the input training points but come from the same range (we recommend to use a distribution that is similar to the data generating process).
-Therefore, our loss explicitly also enforces model uncertainty in gaps between input raining points. \item They use a different architecture and train only \emph{one} NN.
+In contrast, by \emph{out-of-sample (OOS)} we refer to a distribution with no mass on the input training points, i.e., we sample new input points that are not equal to the input training points but come from the same range (we recommend to use a distribution that is similar to the data generating process).
+Therefore, our loss explicitly also enforces model uncertainty in gaps between input training points. \item They use a different architecture and train only \emph{one} NN.
 This implies that their mean prediction $m(x)$ can be influenced in unwanted ways by the model uncertainty prediction $\left(\kappa(x)\Lambda(x)\right)^{-1}$.